Top Ten Nutritional Myths.

 Running for hours day after day does not prevent heart disease.
 Excessive exercise most likely increases the chances of having a heart attack.
 Runners tend to eat a high-carbohydrate diet thinking they need extra glucose for energy.
 This is not the healthiest approach.
 The glucose causes insulin resistance and raises the blood insulin level, which by itself is a heart disease risk.
 The heart muscle burns fatty acids for energy, not glucose.
 The following two marathon runners are prime examples of those who exercised excessively but still developed heart disease at a relatively young age.

-Below is a partial list of recent dead as a result of marathon runs.
+Below is a partial list of recent dead as a result of marathons or triathlons.

 There are too many to list here.
 This is just a splattering.